microsoft/pylance-release/FAQ.md

 Pylance is licensed for use in Microsoft products and services only, so can only be used on official Microsoft builds of Visual Studio Code and GitHub Codespaces.

 ### What telemetry and user data do you collect?
 Can I opt out?
 You can read about how we use collect and use telemetry [here](https://code.visualstudio.com/docs/getstarted/telemetry).
-Information on how to view the telemetry that is sent is [here](https://code.visualstudio.com/docs/getstarted/telemetry#_output-channel-for-telemetry-events).
 You can read about how we use collect and use telemetry, including how to disable it [here](https://code.visualstudio.com/docs/getstarted/telemetry).